- 1 Section 1 – Applicability

 - 10 Section 10 – Radioactive Materials

 IATA DGR regulations are amended every year, therefore the beginning of the new year brings changes in the air transport of dangerous goods.
 The situation is different with the provisions of ADR, which are amended every two years.
 However, it just so happens that the new ADR Agreement comes out for the years 2021-2023.
 What changes in IATA DGR brings about the 62nd edition of these regulations?
 Below is a list of significant changes section by section.
 So it is a solid dose of information.
 Since the entry is quite large anyway, I will not comment on all these changes here.
 Should any of them raise any questions, please do not hesitate to contact me.
+But now let’s just go over the IATA DGR changes.

 Section 1 – Applicability